-Creamy Fall Harvest Dairy-Free Veggie Pot Pie – warm and comforting pot pies that are dairy-free!
+Creamy Fall Harvest Dairy-Free Veggie Pot Pie – a warm and comforting pot pie that are dairy-free!

 - 2–3 Tablespoons olive oil

 - 1 cup chopped yellow onion

 - 2 large stalks celery, cut into thick slices